 Personal, Social, Health and Citizenship Education (P.S.H.C.E.)

-This subject is deeply embedded within the ethos of the school.
+At Annfield Plain Junior School, we aim to prepare pupils for their next stage of education and life.
+PSHCE is deeply embedded within the ethos of the school.
 Taught both separately and across the curriculum, our aim is to develop good individual personal, social and citizenship skills across the key stage.
 The ethos of the school, which is incorporated into PSHCE, is also shared with pupils through, “Bobby Brain’s Magic Habits for Learning.”
 Relax Kids and mindfulness activities are also integral to the PSHCE curriculum.
+In 2018-19, we are one of the schools involved in the DFE’s Anna Freud wellbeing project, which will upskill staff in piloting wellbeing activities.

-We are also a ‘Rights Respecting’ school and we strongly believe that with rights there are responsibilities.
+We are also a ‘Rights Respecting’ school and we strongly believe that with rights there are responsibilities, which is a key message used in all aspects of school life.
 Therefore, we actively encourage pupils to undertake responsibilities to ensure the smooth-running of their school.
 Some of these responsibilities are:

 - School Council (two annually elected representatives from each class).
 School Council meets fortnightly to consider school matters which affect the pupils, play an important part in school improvement and promote the school’s vision.
 They also play a lead role in school staff appointments.
 They alternate weekly school council and class council.